covit2019/analysis_codes/README.md

 # About this package
 This package contains source codes for the experiment using Copula-based Visualization Techniques.
-The source codes and its results are included.
+The source codes and their results are included.
-The some programs are written in C++, so you need to compile it with your environments.
+Some programs are written in C++, so you need to compile it with your environments.
 Details are explained in *4.CalculatePairCopulas/README.md*.

 # Overview of experiment procedures